0x4447/0x4447-cli-node-tomato/README.md

 $ env-auto
 ```

-To get the `.env` file automatically created from the `app.json` file. last thing will be to start the whole thing with:
+To get the `.env` file automatically created from the `app.json` file.
+Last thing would be to start the whole thing with:

 ```
 $ npm start